pagkly/Zed/Investopedia3/Non-Deliverable Swap (NDS) Definition.md

 Non-Deliverable Swap (NDS) Definition
 ## What Is a Non-Deliverable Swap (NDS)?

-A non-deliverable swap (NDS) is a variation on a [currency swap](https://www.investopedia.com/terms/c/currencyswap.asp) between major and minor currencies that is restricted or not convertible.
+A non-deliverable swap (NDS) is a variation on a [[currency swap]](https://www.investopedia.com/terms/c/currencyswap.asp) between major and minor currencies that is restricted or not convertible.
 This means that there is no actual delivery of the two currencies involved in the swap, unlike a typical currency swap where there is physical exchange of currency flows.
 Instead, periodic settlement of a NDS is done on a cash basis, generally in U.S. dollars.

-The settlement value is based on the difference between the exchange rate specified in the swap contract and [the spot rate](https://www.investopedia.com/video/play/spot-rate/), with one party paying the other the difference.
-A non-deliverable swap can be viewed as a series of [non-deliverable forwards](https://www.investopedia.com/terms/n/ndf.asp) bundled together.
+The settlement value is based on the difference between the exchange rate specified in the swap contract and [[the spot rate]](https://www.investopedia.com/video/play/spot-rate/), with one party paying the other the difference.
+A non-deliverable swap can be viewed as a series of [[non-deliverable forwards]](https://www.investopedia.com/terms/n/ndf.asp) bundled together.

 ### Key Takeaways